 - 10 oz tofu soft

-- 4 tbsp bamboo shoots cooked and chopped
+- 4 tablespoon bamboo shoots cooked and chopped

-- 2 tbsp bell peppers (red and yellow) finely chopped
+- 2 tablespoon bell peppers (red and yellow) finely chopped

-- 1 tbsp leek chopped (or garlic chives would be nice too)
+- 1 tablespoon leek chopped (or garlic chives would be nice too)

-- 2 tbsp enoki mushrooms chopped fresh (not dried)
+- 2 tablespoon enoki mushrooms chopped fresh (not dried)

-- 1 tsp orange zest (or crushed dried tangerine peel)
+- 1 teaspoon orange zest (or crushed dried tangerine peel)